shsarv/TravelYaari/README.md

   - This project was divided in to Five phases :-

-#### phase -1 :
+#### phase -1 (15 Jul 2020 - 18 Jul 2020):

+- Group Meeting on 15 July

       * Motive Declaration and resource gathering
       * Analyzing Different travelling Blogs
       * Understanding working of a tour and travel Website.

-#### phase-2 :
+#### phase-2 (18 Jul 2020 - 10 Oct 2020):

+- Group Meeting on 19 July.

       * Basic Skelton making of the project
       * index page designing
       * user validation and access generation (login signup)
       * designing pages for authorised and non authorised user.

-#### plase -3 :
+#### plase -3 (10 Oct 2020 - 22 November 2020):

+- Group Meeting on 10 Oct.

       * Creating all the type of places.
       * creating cities page
       * Styling each pages.
       * linking videolink to each destination
       * add overlay to each place for more details.

-#### phase 4:
+#### phase 4 (22 Nov 2020 - 28 Nov 2020):

+- Group Meeting on 21 Nov.

       * Adding setting service to the user.
       * adding details about us.
       * adding contact page to reach us and booking service.
       * linking each page and making final touch up to each page

-#### phase 5:
+#### phase 5 (2 Dec 2020):

       * Deployment of fully working website to github pages.

  <hr>